tomaspaivaa/iom-website-clone/README.md

 ---

-*This work was completed as part of the “Web Technologies” course during the 2023/2024 academic year.*
+*This work was completed as part of the “Web Technologies” course during the 2023/2024 academic year.
+(Grade: 8 out of 10)*